 Here's an excerpt from Section 1798.110 that sets this requirement:

 Additionally, consumers are allowed under the CCPA (CPRA) to make individual requests about their data.
 This means that a business must turn over information about that consumer's individual data from the previous 12 months if asked.

 Included in this disclosure are the categories, but not the specific types, of data that are being collected on a consumer and the types of third parties that the data may be getting shared with.

 Some examples of categories of data may include IP Address, physical location, browsing history, search history, or other such information that could be used to identify a consumer.

 Duty to Allow Access

-With the CCPA, consumers will now be able to request from businesses which specific data is being gathered about them.
+With the CCPA (CPRA), consumers are able to request from businesses which specific data is being gathered about them.

 Not only does this mean that a business would have to turn over this information if asked, it also implies that a business has a duty to preserve this information in case it needs to be disclosed in the future.
 This does not mean that data needs to be stored indefinitely.
 It only needs to be stored for the last 12 months, which is what the consumer is entitled to under the law.

 This also differs from the disclosure of categories of information about an individual that must be turned over if asked.
 These types of requests would include the specific data gathered, such as a consumer's specific IP address or name.

 Except for a limited number of reasons, such as completing a contract between the parties or to maintain data security, a business must delete a consumer's personal data from their servers or service providers if requested.